-Concurrently, the planning and design of an integrated facility should consider the aims and objectives of the affected operators (taxi and bus), the desire lines of pedestrians, and the proposed developer's responsibility towards public transportation.
+Concurrently, the planning and design of an integrated facility must consider the aims and objectives of the affected operators (taxi and bus), the desire lines of pedestrians, and the proposed developer's responsibility towards public transportation.

 Although the upgrading and improvement of the basic infrastructure is the responsibility of the local authority, the developer can as a result of the impact study, be instructed to implement specific mitigation measures.
-The guideline should obligate the developer to pay for the mitigation measures for private vehicles, and public transport vehicles where appropriate.
+The guideline must obligate the developer to pay for the mitigation measures for private vehicles, and public transport vehicles where appropriate.

-The developer should mitigate the impact of its development, and therefore, where a development is large enough to warrant a public transport facility for one or more public transport vehicles; the developer is required to design and construct the facility as part of its development.
-The Jane Furse Plaza rank in the Sekhukhune District Municipality is a worthy example of transit-oriented development.
+The developer must mitigate the impact of its development, and therefore, where a development is large enough to warrant a public transport facility for one or more public transport vehicles; the developer is required to design and construct the facility as part of its development.
+The Jane Furse Plaza rank is an example of transit-oriented development.